 If you think you may be eligible, please contact your doctor, who may then refer you to the study.
 Your doctor will need to send the following details:

 It is important to include your hospital number as you must have been hospitalised to be eligible to join the study.
 (In some cases, we are able to include participants who met the criteria for hospitalisation but were not hospitalised because of the pandemic.)

-All information should be sent to the secretary for Dr Michael via The Walton Centre NHS Foundation Trust:
+All information should be sent to the secretary for Professor Michael via The Walton Centre NHS Foundation Trust: